nastya-prokopishena/Mykhailova.University.VirtualPetAdoptionCenter/README.md

 The application uses a relational database managed by Entity Framework.
 The `VirtualPetAdoptionCenterDbContext` class is responsible for interacting with the database.
 The database schema is defined by the `UserModel` class.

+### Future feature
+Pet Trade: You can trade pets with other users.
+When you click on the button, you will have the opportunity to choose which pet you want to get, but at the same time you will need to offer your pet.
+Pet Return: Allows you to return your pet.
+When you click the button, your pet will disappear from the list of your pets

 ## Project Task Decomposition